Gamocosm/Gamocosm/README.md

 	- Run a specific test (by line number): `bundle exec rails test path/to/file.rb:123`
 	- Run a specific test (by name): `bundle exec rails test path/to/file.rb --name my_test`

-### More testing by simulating a user server with Docker
+### Simulating a User Server with Containers
-_**Note**: this section is out of date._
+In the test environment, Gamocosm doesn't make external HTTP requests; it mocks the API responses from Digital Ocean.

-Without a server to connect to, Gamocosm can't try SetupServerWorker or AutoshutdownMinecraftWorker.
+Without a server to connect to, Gamocosm can't run `SetupServerWorker` or `AutoshutdownMinecraftWorker`.

-"test-docker/" contains a Dockerfile for building a basic Fedora container with an SSH server (simulating a bare Digital Ocean server).
-If you set `$TEST_DOCKER` to "true", the tests will assume there is a running Docker Gamocosm container to connect to.
+The script `test_with_container.sh` runs a container (based on an image built from `tests.Containerfile`) that simulates a newly created server on Digital Ocean.
+Arguments to this script are passed along to `rails test`.

-`tests.sh` will build the image, start the container, and delete the container for you if you specify to use Docker.
+The script takes care of building the image, starting the container, running the tests, and cleaning up the container.
-Otherwise, it will run the tests normally (equivalent to `bundle exec rails test`).
-You should have non-root access to Docker.
-You could also manage Docker yourself; you can look at the `tests.sh` file for reference.

-Example: `TEST_DOCKER=true ./tests.sh`
+This script has only been tested with Podman on Fedora; I'm not sure if it works with Docker on Ubuntu systems.

 ## Notes
 - If `podman build` gets interrupted, you may be left with dangling images: [relevant GitHub issue][podman-dangling-images].
 	The solution is to run `buildah rm --all`
-	(may need to be installed separately, e.g. `(sudo) dnf install buildah`) (followed by `podman image prune`).
+	(may need to be installed separately, e.g. `sudo dnf install buildah`) (followed by `podman image prune`).

 ### Credits